-Access to the site is from Gunnison County Road 42 onto U.S. Bureau of Land Management (BLM) Route 3068.
-The road to the site is a gravel road maintained by BLM.
+Access to the site is from Gunnison County Road 42 onto U.S. Bureau of Land Management (BLM) Route 3068, a gravel road maintained by BLM.
 Entrance to the site is through a locked gate that is part of the perimeter fence.
 The entrance gate was locked and functional.
 The entrance sign is bolted to a perimeter fence post next to the entrance gate.
 The entrance sign has bullet damage but remains legible.
+A sticker with the new UMTRCA web address will be placed on the entrance sign during the next inspection.
 No maintenance needs were identified.